Ayush2406/TravelSphere/README.md

 ## DFD Structure

-The project uses Data Flow Diagrams to describe how information moves through the system.
+The project uses Data Flow Diagrams (DFDs) to describe how information moves through the system.

-- **Level 0 (Context Diagram):** Represents TravelSphere as a single system and shows its interaction with external entities such as the Traveler/User, Administrator, and Map/Location Service.
+- **Level 0 – Context Diagram:** Represents Travel Sphere as a single system and shows its interaction with external entities such as the Traveler/User, Administrator, and Map/Location Service.
 - **Level 1 DFD:** Decomposes the system into major management processes and their associated data stores.
-- **Level 2 DFD:** Further decomposes individual Level 1 processes into smaller subprocesses.
+- **Level 2 DFD:** Further decomposes Level 1 processes into smaller subprocesses.

 The DFD distinguishes current MVP functionality from future/planned functionality.